The White Dove

 “Here…?
 That looks like a better spot up there Mom.”

 Sorry Amy, I just don’t have the energy to climb that cliff.
-This’ll have to do for tonight.”
+That’ll have to do for tonight.”

 There was no place to set up a lean-to so the girls curled up in the crevice of a small outcropping.
 Diane smiled at their peaceful expressions and pulled her diary from her tattered coat.